 Creates awareness of current clothing habits

 We all have clothes that we don't wear because they're uncomfortable or unflattering.
-A capsule wardrobe will help you become more aware of what clothes are in your closet and why they haven't been worn again, which can be a huge step towards breaking bad habits.
+A capsule wardrobe will help you become more aware of what clothes are in your closet and why they haven't been worn again, which can be a huge step towards breaking bad habits and creating a wardrobe that you love.

 Increases likelihood of wearing clothing